cSeq20/MSA2017/README.md

-# MSA2017
+# Todo Applications
-Todo App for Module 2
+Todo App to create a list of things